Denji Kuroshima

 Denji Kuroshima (黒島 伝治, Kuroshima Denji) was a Japanese author.

 Personal life

 A self-taught writer of humble social origins, Kuroshima was born on Shōdoshima in the Inland Sea and went to Tokyo to work and study.
-Conscripted into the army in 1919, he was sent to fight in a doomed war against the USSR waged at the time by Japan and its allies, including the US and Britain.
+Conscripted into the army in 1919, he was sent to fight in the ultimately unsuccessful Siberian intervention waged against Russian communist forces by Japan and its allies, including the US and Britain.
 Upon his return, Kuroshima joined a flourishing proletarian literature movement and published his narratives in a variety of journals.
 His passionately anti-imperialist novel was researched in China.
 As his health began to fail in the early 1930s, Kuroshima returned to his native island where he lived with his wife and three children.

 Works

 One of modern Japan's most dedicated antimilitarist intellectuals, Kuroshima Denji is best known for his Siberian stories of the late 1920s – vivid descriptions of agonies suffered by Japanese soldiers and Russian civilians during Japan's invasion of the newly emerged Soviet Union.
 Kuroshima also wrote powerful narratives dealing with the hardships, struggles, and rare triumphs of Japanese peasants.
 His only full-length novel, Militarized Streets, a shocking description of economic and military aggression against China, was censored not just by Japan's imperial government, but by the US occupation authorities as well.